A faithful remnant,

 And after time, Simeon had come to value Caelius’ guidance in their study of the scriptures.
 Understanding the Greek definitions, understanding context and finding complementary scriptures that gave confirmation to the meaning.
 And Caelius, in humility, learned to appreciate his young friend’s fresh insight.

-Thoughts of Marcus and Silvanus came to mind during Caelius’ morning devotional time.
-He had to reread the scripture he had just read, but thoughts about Marcus and Silvanus returned.
+Thoughts of Marcus and Silvanus interrupted Caelius’ morning devotional time.
+He reread the scripture he had just read, but thoughts about Marcus and Silvanus returned.

 He could hear Lydia moving about.
-She had just awakened.
-She stretched and yawned, twisted her long, silver hair with a long narrow strip of blue cloth then wrapped the braid around her head like a wreath.
-Leaving her white night gown on, but wrapping a shawl over her head and shoulders, she came out to the fireplace to add more kindling on the fire to heat water for washing.
-Then quietly climbed the steps of the loft where Caelius’ desk was situated.
+She had just awakened, rising out of bed, she stretched and yawned, then twisted her long, silver hair with a long narrow strip of blue cloth wrapping the braid around her head like a wreath.
+Wrapping a shawl over her nightgown, she came out to the fireplace to add more kindling to heat water for washing, then quietly climbed the steps of the loft where Caelius’ desk was situated.
 It was his private place of study and prayer.
 She hugged him from behind his back while he sat at his desk, lightly kissing his bearded cheek.
-He embraced her hand resting on his shoulder and then blew a kiss after her because she had already quickly turned back to the bedroom.
+He embraced her hand resting on his shoulder and then blew a kiss after her because she had already quickly turned back down the steps.

 He thanked God for them, asking God to give them strength, protection and peace.
 There!
 Now peace was his.
 He finished reading, then prayed for himself and Lydia.
 Strength, courage, protection, peace, and most of all, love.
 Love for God and love for others.

 Caelius opened his eyes to see Lydia sitting quietly by the fireplace, smiling, patiently waiting for him to finish.
-He got up from his desk, stepped over and kissed her smiling face good morning.
-“You look so perfectly content and comfortable sitting there.
-So you rest while I serve you breakfast.”
+He got up from his desk, stepped over and kissed her smiling face.
+“Since you look so perfectly content and comfortable sitting there, you rest while I serve you breakfast.”

 Lydia laughed, then clasped her hands together to show approval.
 “Wonderful!
 So now I know if something happens to me, you can take care of yourself.”